 September 10, 2021

-Weeks Hall Renovation recently won an ENR Texas & Louisiana 2021 Best Projects Award of Merit in the category of healthcare/research and a Citation Award from the Texas Tech University College of Architecture 2021 Design Award.
+Weeks Hall Renovation recently won an ENR Texas & Louisiana 2021 Best Projects Award of Merit in the category of healthcare/research, a Citation Award from the Texas Tech University College of Architecture 2021 Design Award, and an AIA Amarillo Excellence in Design Award in the category of Best Preservation and Rehabilitation.

 ENR's independent panel of experts from all corners of the AEC industry reviewed a total of 120 projects and selected 18 Best Projects and 29 Awards of Merit across 18 categories.